maryamiqb/CodeSampleNLP/README.md

-# CodeSampleNLP
+# CodeSamples
-Code samples in Python.
+These are code samples in Python and R for text mining and NLP.